Skip to content

 exists

-The exists method is one of the advanced query-building methods in MyBatis-Plus, used to add an EXISTS subquery to a query.
-By calling the exists method, you can embed a complete SQL subquery as an EXISTS condition into the main query.
+The exists method is one of the advanced methods in MyBatis-Plus for building query conditions.
+It is used to add an EXISTS subquery to your query.
+By calling the exists method, you can add a complete SQL subquery as an EXISTS condition to your main query.

 Scope of Use